Nonparametric Simulation Extrapolation for Measurement Error Models: Simulation Studies

-These results demonstrate the instability of the nonparametric procedure at sufficiently small sample sizes, when the error is sufficiently large.
+These results demonstrate the instability of the nonparametric procedure at small sample sizes, when the error is sufficiently large.
 Note that, as would be expected, the naive estimators are not impacted by the size of the validation sample, and the impact on the P-SIMEX is fairly small.
-For the P-SIMEX, the validation sample is used to estimate the variance of $U_i$, a process which is far more stable at small sample sizes than the nonparametric procedure used by the NP-SIMEX.
-The results emphasize the importance of considering the fact that, when using validation data, convergence of the correction happens in $n_1$ rather than $n$, and illustrate that if the validation sample is too small or the estimated variation too large, nonparametric techniques may not be appropriate.
+The results demonstrate that if the validation sample is too small or the estimated variation too large, nonparametric techniques are not appropriate.
+This emphasizes the importance of considering the fact that, when using validation data, convergence of the correction happens in $n_1$ rather than $n$.
 Fortunately, while these results demonstrate clear instability at small sample sizes, the breakdown in performance is easy to see.
+The techniques, when unstable, will often result in estimates which are unreasonable from a subject matter perspective.
 We stress careful application of these techniques in settings where sample sizes may lead to instability.

+In the final simulation we demonstrate the viability of the NP-SIMEX strategy using kernel density estimation.
+We take $X \sim \mathcal{N}(1, 4)$, and $U|X \sim \mathcal{N}(\rho(X - 1), 1)$, where $\rho$ is a parameter selected from $\{0, 0.5, 1, 2\}$, and a binary outcome, with $P(Y = 1|X) = H(1 - X)$.
+The sample size is $n=1000$ with a $20\%$ validation sample, and the simulations are repeated $500$ times.
+Within this context, we compare four different estimation strategies: first, a standard application of SIMEX; second, a version of the NP-SIMEX where we first sample $X$ from $X|X^*$, and then from $U|X$; third, a version of the NP-SIMEX where we sample directly from $U|X^*$; and finally, sampling directly $X|X^*$, and averaging over many iterations of this.
+The results of the MSE for the slope parameter estimate are contained in Table~\ref{tb::conditional_sim_results}.

+When there is independence between $U$ and $X$, the standard SIMEX estimators perform well.
+As this dependence strengthens, the corrections are less able to address concerns due to measurement error.
+The NP-SIMEX which fits directly to $U|X$ sees relatively comparable performance across all of the scenarios tested, and is always among the best techniques.
+Drawing from $U|X^*$ performs comparatively poorly when there is independence, but with dependent errors it sees a marked improvement, performing better than any other technique.
+The averaging of samples directly from $X|X^*$ tends to perform fairly well again with a strong dependence, though it seems unlikely to be preferable to the NP-SIMEX using $U|X^*$ or $U|X$.